chopfitzroy/hiccup/README.md

 This allows a level of flexibility within the hiccup framework, there are (not usually, but occaisonally) scenarios where the best option will be to target the HTML tags directly.

-Note: in cases where you do have some overlap with yoru non classed selectors (this will be when one of your childrens typecasting matches the generic HTML tag) I would recommend using the `:not()` selector.
+Note: in cases where you do have some overlap with your non classed selectors (this will be when one of your childrens typecasting matches the generic HTML tag) I would recommend using the `:not()` selector.

 ```scss
 div.alert {